Spinal Discs Explained: Structure, Function & Care

 • Nerve Compression: Herniated discs commonly protrude posteriorly or posterolaterally, pressing on nerve roots in the spinal canal or foramina, causing numbness and tingling and other symptoms.

 The loss of proteoglycans is the primary factor driving spinal disc degeneration.
-Prolonged stress, repetitive motion, and untreated microtrauma can accelerate these degenerative changes, leading to spinal disc disorders.
+Prolonged stress, repetitive motion, and unmanaged microtrauma can accelerate these degenerative changes, leading to spinal disc disorders.
 Early intervention through targeted non-surgical care is essential to halt or reverse disc damage.

 various types of spinal disc damage shown